IET Code of Practice - 5th Edition

 Appliance Types

 The 5th edition of the Code of Practice has removed the detailed descriptions of appliance types such as hand-held, portable, movable, stationary, and so on.
 The intention is to ensure that all equipment falls under the guidance of the Code of Practice, unless it is covered by another inspection and testing regime, such as the Electrical Installation Condition Report (EICR).
-This has always been the case in previous editions of the Code of Practice.
-However, the removal of the frequency table and the change in the leakage limit to 5 mA for all equipment types now allows for the complete removal of the detailed descriptions of appliance types.
+This ties in with the broader scope of PAT testing, which is wider than many people assume.

 ES1 / ES2 Classifications